-- Check if your motor screws are touching winding – very important as this is probably the #1 cause of motor related issues
+- When building your quad, check if your motor screws are touching winding, this is very important as it’s probably the #1 cause of motor related issues

 - Soft Mounting FC and Motors – Soft mounting FC and/or motors can reduce the amount of noise getting to your gyro and improves flight performance

 - What AWG (gauge) wire to use? – This post answers some of the common questions what wire sizes to use in a quadcopter for different components

 - Adding Low ESR Capacitors in a quadcopter – extra capacitors can help reduce noise in the power, improve your FPV video and the quad’s flight performance

-- Use Loctite glue on your motor screws – Loctite glue is very useful for preventing screws from loosening especially important in a moving aircraft
+- Use Loctite glue on your motor screws – Loctite glue prevents screws from loosening especially important in a moving/oscillating aircraft

 - How to keep FC/PDB stack low – in situations where the frame has a limited height (such as micro quad) you would have to keep the FC stack as low as possible